AlexanderThaller/hstdb/README.md

 You can either install the right binary from the releases page or run:

 ```
-cargo install histdb-rs
+cargo install hstdb
 ```

 ## Archlinux

-Install from the aur: https://aur.archlinux.org/packages/histdb-rs/
+Install from the aur: https://aur.archlinux.org/packages/hstdb/

 ## First Start

-After you installed histdb-rs you need to start the server:
+After you installed hstdb you need to start the server:

 ```
-histdb-rs server
+hstdb server
 ```

 By default the server will run in the foreground.